HomeDing/homeding.github.io/boards/esp32c3/spotpear-144lcd.md

 ## LiPo charging

-BAT : PL4054
+There is a PL4054 chip on the board that charges a connected LiPo battery using the USB power.

+The PL4054 is a linear Li-Ion Battery Charger that has no further interface or API for control.

 ## System configuration

-This **env.json** file can be used as a starting point for configuring this board type and includes all on-board hardware definitions:
+The following **env.json** file can be used as a starting point for the configuration of this board and includes all definitions for the on-board hardware:

 ```json
 {